PHILO-BA - Philosophy (BA)

-The mission of the undergraduate program in Philosophy is to train students to think clearly and critically about the deepest and broadest questions concerning being, knowledge, and value, as well as their connections to the full range of human activities and interests.
-The Philosophy major presents students with paradigms and perspectives of past thinkers and introduces students to a variety of methods of reasoning and judgment formation.
-Courses in the major equip students with core skills involved in critical reading, analytical thinking, sound argumentation, and the clear, well-organized expression of ideas.
-Philosophy is an excellent major for those planning a career in law, medicine, business, or the non-profit sector.
-It provides analytical skills and a breadth of perspective helpful to those called upon to make decisions about their own conduct and the welfare of others.
-Philosophy majors who have carefully planned their undergraduate program have an excellent record of admission to professional and graduate schools.
+The philosophy undergraduate program’s mission is to train students to think clearly and critically about the deepest and broadest questions concerning being, knowledge, and value, as well as their connections to the full range of human activities and interests.
+The Philosophy major presents students with paradigms and perspectives of past thinkers and introduces students to various methods of reasoning and judgment formation.
+Courses in the major equip students with core skills in critical reading, analytical thinking, sound argumentation, and the clear, well-organized expression of ideas.
+Philosophy is an excellent major for those planning a career in law, medicine, business, or non-profit.
+It provides analytical skills and a breadth of perspective helpful to those called upon to make decisions about their conduct and the welfare of others.
+Philosophy majors who carefully plan their undergraduate program have an excellent admission record to professional and graduate schools.

 The General Program